kentan88/aass/README.md

-    set from: :unassigned, to: :assigned, if: :can_assign? set from: :unassigned, to: :postponed, if: :can_postpone? set from: :unassigned, to: :cancelled, if: :can_cancel? set from: :shipping, to: :unassigned, if: :can_ship? end
+    set from: :unassigned, to: :assigned, if: :can_assign? set from: :unassigned, to: :postponed, if: :can_postpone? set from: :unassigned, to: :cancelled, if: :can_cancel? set from: :assigned, to: :shipping, if: :can_ship? end

   def can_assign?